svsool/memo/README.md

     - ![Support short and full links on filename clash](./help/Attachments/Short%20and%20long%20links%20support%202.png)

-  - Opening links with unsupported file formats in the default app
+  - Opening links with unsupported file formats in the system default app

     - ![Links labeling](./help/Attachments/Opening%20links%20in%20the%20default%20app.gif)